-In this letter, we propose to study the ground-state properties of quantum many-body systems within a classical expectation-value framework with quantum constraints over an ensemble of relatively important operators.
-With these quantum constraints, the ground state properties amount to constrained minimization.
-In general, we can express such quantum constraints in terms of ANNs and extract them from quantum state examples via supervised machine learning.
-Without loss of generality, we consider 1D fermion models and spin-1/2 models to showcase our strategy, which has unique advantages: (1) Compared with the expensive procedure of solving quantum many-body states, evaluations of expectation values are efficient and easily parallelizable for multiple operators and states.
-(2) Our main bottleneck is the extraction and application of the quantum constraints through a large, classical dataset of expectation values, which modern machine learning techniques excel compatibly and proficiently.
-(3) The obtained quantum constraints work for all Hamiltonians in a phase diagram and beyond, where one iterates the constrained minimization with respect to the expectation values.
+In this letter, we propose studying the ground-state properties of quantum many-body systems within a classical expectation-value framework with quantum constraints over an ensemble of important operators.
+Then, the ground-state properties amount to constrained minimization.
+We can generally encode such quantum constraints as ANNs via supervised machine learning on example quantum states.
+Without loss of generality, we showcase the unique advantages of our strategy on 1D fermion and spin-1/2 models: (1) Compared with the expensive procedure of solving quantum many-body states, evaluations of expectation values are efficient and easily parallelizable among multiple operators and quantum states.
+(2) Our main effort is to extract and apply the quantum constraints through a large, classical dataset of expectation values, where machine learning techniques excel compatibly and proficiently.
+(3) Given a sufficiently diverse and representative training set, the obtained quantum constraints work for all Hamiltonians with different parameters, where we iterate the classical constrained minimization with respect to the expectation values of different Hamiltonians.
 (4) We embed systematic properties such as system size, geometry, and dimensions into the sample quantum many-body states and are rarely limited by them.
-For instance, we can target ground-state properties in the thermodynamic limit directly without the need for finite-size extrapolations.
-(5) The quantum constraints also exhibit the competition and symbiosis between the observables explicitly, offering recipes for engineering Hamiltonians for desired ground-state properties and emergent phases.
+(5) The quantum constraints also exhibit the competition and symbiosis between the observables, offering recipes for engineering models for desired ground-state properties, even emergent phases.